Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Introduction

 (see Definition~\ref{dsstk} and Proposition~\ref{psstk} for accurate details), so the Killing vector field is $K=\partial_t$.
-Even though \sstk splittings are commonly used in General Relativity (see for example \cite{MarsReiris} and references therein), our work is the first one where a systematic study of their causal structure appears.
+Even though \sstk splittings are commonly used in General Relativity (see for example \cite{MarsReiris} and references therein), we do not know any previous systematic study of their causal structure, so, this is carried out here with full depth.
 Of course, \sstk splittings include standard stationary spacetimes (i.e. the case in that $K$ is timelike or, equivalently, $\Lambda=-g(\partial_t,\partial_t)$ is positive) and also asymptotically flat spacetimes admitting a Killing vector field which is only asymptotically timelike (which, sometimes in the literature on Mathematical Relativity, are also called stationary spacetimes, see for example \cite[Definition 12.2]{ludvig}).
+The spacetime viewpoint will be crucial to solve technical problems about wind Riemannian structures.